 - The high cost of raw materials and fabrication

 - Composites are brittle and thus are more easily damageable.

 - Formability and Joining is difficult

 - Repair introduces new problems

-We have discussed what is a composite material and its history of composites, and given some of the composite material examples.
-Discussed the advanced composites also listed the different application, advantages and challenges of advanced composite materials.
+We have discussed what is a composite material and its history, and given some of the composite material examples.
+Discussed the advanced composites also listed the different applications, advantages, and challenges of advanced composite materials.